The Wendy Sarkissian Award

 Wendy is also a passionate activist and agent for change in the planning profession, seeking to empower individuals and communities in the search for sustainable futures.

 An award for courage on behalf of community

 In 2017 we awarded the inaugural Wendy Sarkissian Award for Courage in the Practice of Community Engagement.

 Dr (Aunty) Wendy is very dear to us.
 This award recognises her courageous approach to life and work.
 Over the years we have learnt a great deal from her and we value her contribution enormously.

 This award aims to celebrate courage in the practice of community engagement so that we all learn and we all grow.
 As a result, we will individually and collectively become braver in our professional lives.

-The award winner will be announced at the opening session of the Engage to Act (Un)Conference on 13 September 2017.
-See entry details below:
+The 2017 award winner was announced at the opening session of the Engage to Act (Un)Conference on 13 September 2017.

 - Dr Wendy Sarkissian

 - Desley Renton - E2A Board